 - And more!

-John Adams, second US President, is credited with originating the concept of using trust land to provide funding/resources for public schools in America.
+Former President John Adams is credited with originating the concept of using trust land to provide funding/resources for public schools in America.